-The beaches in Tulum are gorgeous from every angle (that’s the reason they’re #1 on our list of the best things to do in Mexico).
+The Tulum beaches are gorgeous from every angle (that’s the reason they’re #1 on our list of the best things to do in Mexico).

-But do you know where they look especially stunning?
+But do you know where Tulum photos look especially stunning?

 Imagine turquoise clear blue water lapping up against white sand beaches, all set against a lush green jungle.